 Write a five-page paper that addresses the question of whether reparations will, finally, serve justice.
 Be specific about the particular losses that must be compensated in a particular situation and the form those reparations should take.
 Include references to specific events in the past and deadlines for reconciliation in the present and future.
 In your response, be sure to base your claims on materials from our assigned readings.
-You are not required to read additional sources for this assignment; however, you are permitted to research incidents not addressed by our course and to include material from outside our readings.
+You are not required to read additional sources for this assignment; however, you are permitted to research incidents not addressed by our course.

 Essay Question #2.
-Rough Draft Due 4/9/22 Final Draft Due 4/16/22
+Rough Draft Due11/20/21 Final Draft Due 12/04/21

-"My Life Is My Message." -Mahatma Gandhi
+"My Life Is My Message." - Mahatma Gandhi